 The revisions to N.J.A.C.
-7:30 incorporate new federal requirements not previously addressed by New Jersey regulations.
+7:30 Subchapter 12 incorporate new federal Worker Protection Standard requirements not previously addressed by New Jersey regulations.
 Additionally, the revisions addressed conflicts between the State and federal rules.

-For specific questions or concerns about NJDEP's implementation of the revised WPS, please contact Supervisor of the Worker Protection Unit Nancy Santiago at 609-984-6568, or contact her by email at pcp@dep.nj.gov.
+In some instances, New Jersey's Agricultural Worker Protection regulations are more stringent than EPA's 2015 Revised WPS regulations.
+For specific questions or concerns about NJDEP's implementation of the revised WPS, please contact the NJDEP Worker Protection Unit by email at pcp@dep.nj.gov.